liuxiaZzz/DIRAC_test/docs/source/tutorials.rst

    - In this section, we will discuss how DIRAC integrates multi-omics data to unveil the spatial and functional dynamics of immune cells in the mouse spleen.

 4. **Constructing a Spatial Multi-Omics Atlas of Mouse Thymus (cellbin) with DIRAC**
-   - We will explore how to utilize DIRAC to construct a spatial multi-omics atlas of developing T cells in the mouse thymus to better understand their functions.
+   - We will explore how to utilize DIRAC to construct a spatial multi-omics atlas of immune cells in the mouse spleen to better understand their functions.